Must-knows about Swiss (e)SIM cards

 • Excellent coverage because it works with many network carriers (see simcorner.com/pages/about-us).

 • Good speed: 3G or 3.5G (HSPA+) in most countries, 4G in some countries.
-During our test with this card, we measured a download speed between 2.2 and 11 Mbps and an upload speed between 1.4 and 5.6 Mbps.
+During my test with this card, I measured a download speed between 2.2 and 11 Mbps and an upload speed between 1.4 and 5.6 Mbps.
+That’s not superfast but good enough for normal usage.

-• You only need one SIM card for multiple devices: you can use your phone as a WiFi hotspot (test this before departure), so other phones, laptops, and tablets of you or your family can get online through your phone.
-Note that the speed may be reduced a bit if you’re sharing the connection.
+• You only need one SIM card for multiple devices: you can use your phone as a WiFi hotspot, so other phones, laptops, and tablets of you or your family can get online through your phone.
+Note that the speed may be reduced if you’re sharing the connection.

 • Works in Austria, France, Germany, Italy, Liechtenstein, Switzerland, and a lot of other countries.

-• Unlimited calls and text to standard Europe and UK landlines and cell phones.
+• Unlimited calls and texts to landlines and cell phones.

 • Free unlimited incoming calls.